xiaolai/regular-investing-in-box/docs/en/README.md

 ## Warning

-While the financial trading markets are no doubt the best to make money through critical thinking and the application of knowledge, there’s also no other place where people are more severely punished for a lack of critical thinking.
+While the financial trading markets are no doubt the best place to make money through critical thinking and the application of knowledge, there is also no other place where people are more severely punished for a lack of critical thinking.

 > Investing is risky, so make your decisions carefully!